NVIDIA/NeMo-Skills/docs/index.md

 To get started, follow these [steps](basics/index.md), browse available [pipelines](./pipelines/index.md) or run `ns --help` to see all available commands and their options.

-You can find more examples of how to use NeMo-Skills in the [tutorials](./tutorials/index.md) page.
+You can find more examples of how to use Nemo-Skills in the [tutorials](./tutorials/index.md) page.

-We've built and released many popular models and datasets using NeMo-Skills.
+We've built and released many popular models and datasets using Nemo-Skills.
 See all of them in the [Papers & Releases](./releases/index.md) documentation.

 We support many popular benchmarks and it's easy to add new in the future.
 The following categories of benchmarks are supported